MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 - A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing).

 > [!NOTE]
-> Surface Hub 3 Pack runs Windows 11 IoT Enterprise and does not support downgrading to Windows 10 Team or Windows 10 Pro/Enterprise.
+> Surface Hub 3 Compute Cartridge runs Windows 11 IoT Enterprise and does not support downgrading to Windows 10 Team or Windows 10 Pro/Enterprise.
 (If needed, you can reinstall the old cartridge to resume using Surface Hub 2S).

 ### Demo video